andre-dietrich/elm-random-regex/README.md

 ### Lorem ipsum ...

-See the reult first, before you see the crazy Regex, no kind person should ever be forced to write 8-)
+See the result first, before you see the crazy Regex, no kind person should ever be forced to write 8-)

 ``` text